Skip to product information

 Shipping calculated at checkout.

-Renowned ethnologist Claude Levi-Strauss authorizes the pioneering Neuf magazine to photograph a mask that interests surrealist André Breton.
+Renowned ethnologist Claude Levi-Strauss authorizes the pioneering magazine Neuf to photograph a mask that interests the surrealist André Breton.

 • Handwritten letter from Claude Levi-Strauss to Robert Delpire from Neuf magazine.